1995parham-teaching/go-lecture/README.md

 ## Outline

-Go in the IE course consists of two major parts. one part is about Go itset and another part is Echo http server.
+Using Go for design and implementing servers contains two major steps.
+First is about learning Go itself and another step is learning an HTTP framework (here we go with Echo).
-Reviewing these source codes are useful for learning Go but their aren't enough.
+Reviewing these source codes are useful for learning Go but there aren't enough.

 ### Go